How to Use Leftover Almond Pulp: 5 Simple Ways To Do It!

 - Healthier: When you make your own almond milk, you are aware of all the ingredients it contains (mainly water and almonds), and you avoid consuming additives and preservatives, such as carrageenin (carrageenan), which often cause digestive problems (like gastrointestinal inflammation).

-- Tailored to your taste: In making your own almond milk, you can be creative and prepare your own recipes, through adding dates, cocoa, honey or a super food, to optimize its properties.
+- Tailored to your taste: By making your own almond milk, you can be creative and make up your own recipes, adding dates, cocoa, maple syrup or a superfood according to your mood or needs.
 You could even throw in tea and prepare this Matcha Almond Milk recipe.

 Almonds are excellent for your health, and contain a large amount of vegetable protein (30 g are equivalent to 25% of your daily intake), fiber, vitamin E, minerals (magnesium, potassium, calcium, iron, zinc, etc.), while also diminishing cardiovascular disease.